longturn/freeciv21/docs/Coding/packaging.rst

 Debian Package
 ==============

-The Debian package is straight forward.
+The Debian package is straightforward.
 A :file:`.deb` package is effectively a compressed archive with some configuration settings in plain text files.
-More information is available at the Debian WiKi: https://wiki.debian.org/Packaging
+More information is available at the Debian Wiki: https://wiki.debian.org/Packaging

 CPack does all the work.
 We simply tell the packaging tool what our specific needs are and the tool does all